amironov-qa/testing-framework/README.md

 # testing-framework

-1. Junit 5 tests using Selenium WebDriver
+1. UI tests using Selenium and JUnit 5;
+2. UI tests using Selenium and Cucumber Framework
+3. RestAPI tests using RestAssured library